zethiusRedacted/PrivacyFocusedLinux/README.md

 - GTKHash enables you to check the hash fingerprinting of files.
 - AppArmor profiles and utils for better and more enhanced profiles so apps do not have more than required permissions.[1]
 - Firefail to isolate browsers and applications for a safe browsing environment.
 [1]
+- Fail2ban to prevent SSH spamming by a malicious third party following the linux malware focusing on kernel modules.
+[2]

 In addition to these tools, I would recommend installing some others.
 - Signal Desktop for an open source messaging procedure which is end to end encrypted.